tiwariPC/ExoPieElement/README.md

-## this branch is already good for 2017 analyssi,
+## this branch is already good for 2017 analysis,

 ## please make all changes for 2016 in the present branch such that this can be used for both years.